Bonfire Nights: A Story of Creation, Destruction and Transformation

 AND WHAT IS THE INSTITUTE OF PERSONNEL MANAGEMENT (IPM)?

 In Bonfire Nights, John becomes a student member during 1967 and a graduate member September 1970.
-Membership back then did little to professionally advance careers but provided exceptional subject-matter education and published job opportunities in personnel management elsewhere in the country.
-The Institute has come a long way since then.
-It recently honored the author by sending him a Certificate recognizing his fifty years of “exceptional service to human resources and people development”.
-So some details:
+Membership back then did little professionally to advance careers but provided a basic subject-matter education for people entering Personnel Management.
+It also published job opportunities in personnel management elsewhere in Britain.
+The Institute has come a long way since then and I was recently honored by receiving a Certificate recognizing my fifty years of “exceptional service to human resources and people development”.
+So some details for those pursuing or considering pursuing a career in Human Resources in Britain:

 - Today the Chartered Institute of Personnel and Development is the principal professional body for human resources and people development in Britain